danielbenavides-git/Mathematical-Methods-for-Quantitative-Finance/README.md

 ## Instructor

-MIT faculty (MITx – MicroMasters in Finance)
+Massachusetts Institute of Technology (MITx – MicroMasters in Finance)

 ---